kolaoba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables lists environment variables 5-local_variables lists all local variables and environment variables, and functions.
 6-create_local_variable creates a new local variable with the name BEST and value School.
+7-create_global_variable creates a new global varibale with the name BEST and value School 8-true_knowledge prints the result of adding 128 to a value stored in env variable TRUEKNOWLEDGE followed by a new line